2023 Hpakant jade mine disaster: Emerging lessons

 The conflict between KIA and Tatmadaw has impoverished the population — forcing them to rely on illegal jade mining as their income source.
 Establishing and maintaining a cease fire between the government and regional ethnic groups will create peace for the region's stability, allowing local businesses to thrive, stimulating local economy and improving the population's lifestyle.
-Once peace has been established, supporting and funding the building of schools and job centres will educate and equip the local population with skills and knowledge for a brighter and safer career path.
-Non-profit organisations will be able to operate effectively in times of peace, supporting education in local communities.
-This will improve the literacy rates of the population and reduce the likelihood of dependence on illegal jade mining for income, with increased knowledge of the risks involved in it.

 With many miners relying on illicit drugs to work and survive, many develop an unhealthy addiction, accelerated by cheap and easily accessible drugs in the region.
 Drug rehabilitation programmes and public education in conjunction with local leaders' support to pinpoint effective measures to combat drug addiction within the community would lead to a sustainable reduction in drug consumption.
 Reducing drug availability under strict government regulations reduces the hazards of illegal jade mining.

 Sufficient government oversight and enforcement over jade would provide useful groundwork for a thriving regulated jade market which increases protection for miners and beneficiaries alike, with support from well-funded and trained government departments for a smooth and seamless operation.
 Greater transparency of the government's ties to the military junta, Chinese companies and other major stakeholders can be established from transparent and in-depth reporting of these mining companies.
 Stringent regulations on jade mining and sales supported by effective enforcement and judicial services are an effective tool to reduce the likelihood of corruption.

 Local mining companies are often proxies for Chinese firms that cannot legally own mines, with Chinese firms creating joint ventures to circumvent the law prohibiting foreigners from investing in jade mining.
 The business structures of these organisations are opaque, making accountability with its leadership and stakeholders difficult.
 With most jade demand originating from China, assistance from Chinese officials is beneficial to enforce strict regulations over illegally mined jade, mandating the declaration of the jade's origins, and confiscating any jade mined illegally from Myanmar.

 In 2021, the United States of America, United Kingdom, and Canada re-established economic sanctions and the prohibition on Myanmar jade imports and associated companies.
 These sanctions have prevented individuals and corporations from performing financial transactions with the Myanmar state-owned enterprise overseeing all gemstone activities in Myanmar.
 The sanctions led to a decrease of the operations of illegal jade mining and were effective in disincentivising others from dealing with illegal jade.